zxrepo/tbblue/docs/extra-hw/rtc/RTCTIMEDATEreadme.txt

 will read the status of the 19 regsiters 00-06h Time, 07-0dh Alarm, 0E-10h Control and 11h/12h MSB/LSB of Temperature

-In order for NextOS to recognise the time from this module for its clock and timestamping of files you need RTCACK.SYS and a version of NextOS that supports 512Byte SYS modules i.e. >=1.94c.
+In order for NextZXOS to recognise the time from this module for its clock and timestamping of files you need RTCACK.SYS and a version of NextZXOS that supports 512Byte SYS modules i.e. >=1.94c.

-The RTC.SYS in the NextOS folder uses only the ACK on the bus for detection and some sanity checks on the numbers returned.
+The default RTC.SYS in the NextZXOS folder is a renamed copy of RTCACK.SYS which uses only the ACK on the bus for detection and some sanity checks on the numbers returned.
 This version works with the DS1307 as well.

+The RTCACK.SYS and RTCSIG.SYS for NextZXOS also now both support returning actual seconds in H (in addition to the two second resolution of the MSDOS API) and 100ths if available in L (set to 255 if the resolution not available).

-WARNING: This version of RTC.SYS DOES NOT WORK ON ESXDOS only NextOS which of course implies that the DS3231 is only supported on NextOS leaving the old RTC.SYS installed on ESXDOS should not affect the DS3231 module - you will just not get timestamps.
-You might be able to use Victor's original code as it should work with both chips I think but, I have not tested it and you will only get DATE stamps and not time.
+WARNING: These versions of RTC.SYS DO NOT WORK ON ESXDOS only NextZXOS which of course implies that the DS3231 is only supported on NextZXOS leaving the old RTC.SYS (a renamed copy of RTCESX.SYS) installed on ESXDOS should not affect the DS3231 module - you will just not get timestamps.
+You can use Victor's original code as it should work with both chips I think as it does no checks but, you will only get DATE stamps and not time.

 Utilities
 ---------